ProfLehman/cs216_spring_2026/syllabus/cs216_Spring_2026_Syllabus.md

 If you arrive late or need to leave early, use the door opposite the instructor (SH 175) workstation and do so quietly.
 Attending part of a session is better than missing entirely.

 Do not attend class if you are sick.
-Your health and the health of others comes first.
+Your health and the health of others come first.

-If you miss class, please get in touch with Prof. Lehman.
+If you miss a class, please contact Prof. Lehman.
 Students who miss multiple sessions may be referred to Student Services, the Dean’s Office, or the Registrar for support.

 Virtual class sessions may be scheduled occasionally when the instructor has a course-related conflict.
 These sessions are considered regular class meetings, and attendance and participation are required.